How Different Sugars Affect Baking

 Whether you’re baking Gingerbread Cookies or Mini Chocolate Pecan Pies, C&H® Dark Brown Sugar is ideal for full-flavored recipes of all kinds.
 It’s rich in molasses flavor, which adds complex and dark notes to everything you make.

-Tip: If you decide to swap C&H® Golden Brown Sugar for C&H® Dark Brown Sugar, your baked goods will be slightly darker in color and will have a richer caramel, toffee taste.
+Tip: If you decide to swap C&H® Light Brown Sugar for C&H® Dark Brown Sugar, your baked goods will be slightly darker in color and will have a richer caramel, toffee taste.

 Have you ever wondered if you can substitute granulated sugar for organic sugar?
 You sure can, and it has some wonderful results.
 C&H® Organic Cane Sugar imparts a deeper flavor to baked goods because it contains a little of the molasses flavor that’s processed out of granulated sugar.
 It also has a natural blond color that can add a nice hue to cookies and cakes.
 From Marble Cake with Vanilla Bean Frosting to Cranberry Nut Cookies, replace the granulated sugar in the recipe cup-for-cup for C&H® Organic Raw Cane Sugar.
 We know you’ll love the results.